-STUDENT ORGANIZATIONS

-Associated Students of CMC (ASCMC)

-In keeping with the philosophy of Copper Mountain College and in the spirit of shared governance, students are encouraged to be active participants in the Associated Student's organization.
+STUDENT ORGANIZATIONS Associated Students of CMC (ASCMC) Board Policy 5400 regarding any absence.
+In keeping with the philosophy of Copper Mountain College and VA OVERPAYMENT: An overpayment may occur due to the student's termination of enrollment or reduction in units.
+The participants in the Associated Student's organization.